lerax-chain/lerax-chain/docs/docs/design/txpool.md

     The `resetAccounts()` method also updates existing accounts with the new nonce and prunes stale transactions.
 This ensures that the pool only contains relevant and valid transactions.
 The `updateAccountSkipsCounts()` method updates the accounts' skips, which is the number of consecutive blocks that do not have the account's transactions.

-    The TxPool implementation in Polygon Edge uses several data structures to manage transactions efficiently.
+    The TxPool implementation in Lerax Chain uses several data structures to manage transactions efficiently.
 The `accounts` data structure stores all the accounts and transactions in the pool.
 The `index` data structure maintains a list of all transactions in the pool, and the `gauge` data structure keeps track of the number of slots used in the pool.

-    Finally, the TxPool implementation in Polygon Edge handles transactions gossiped by the network through the `addGossipTx()` method.
+    Finally, the TxPool implementation in Lerax Chain handles transactions gossiped by the network through the `addGossipTx()` method.
 It verifies that the gossiped transaction message is not empty, decodes the transaction, and adds it to the pool using the `addTx()` method.